$C$-self-adjoint contractive extensions of $C$-symmetric non-densely defined contractions: Dissipative -symmetric operators and their -self-adjoint maximal dissipative extensions

 Let $V:=(T-iI)(T+iI)^{-1}$ be the Cayley transform of a $C$-symmetric closed densely defined operator $T$.
 Then $\cH_V:=\dom V=\sM_{-i}$, $\cH_V^\perp=\sN_i$ and the operator $X_0$ defined by \eqref{abe17b} takes the form

 Let $X^*_0:\sN_{i}\mapsto \overline{\cD_{V^*}C\sM_{-i}}$ be its adjoint operator.
 We define, see \eqref{abe18a},

-Then, using Theorem \ref{abe23b}, we describe the unique $C$-self-adjoint maximal dissipative extension in the following theorem. \begin{proposition} Supose that $T$ is a $C$-symmetric closed densely defined operator $T$ such that one of conditions in Theorem \ref{ber22aa} is fulfilled.
+Then, using Theorem \ref{abe23b}, we describe the unique $C$-self-adjoint maximal dissipative extension in the following theorem. \begin{proposition} Supose that $T$ is a $C$-symmetric closed densely defined operator $T$ such that one of the conditions in Theorem \ref{ber22aa} is fulfilled.
 Let $V:=(T-iI)(T+iI)^{-1}$ be the Cayley transform of $T$.
-Then the unique $C$-self-adjoint maximal dissipative extension of $T$, that is, the unique maximal dissipative extension of the dual pair $\{T, CTC\}$,
+Then the unique $C$-self-adjoint maximal dissipative extension of $T$, that is, the unique maximal dissipative extension of the dual pair $\{T, CTC\}$, is the inverse Cayley transform of the operator $\wt V_{X^*_0}$, i.e.,